AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [rs/RECURRING_SCHEDULE]…​ [ots/ONE_TIME_SCHEDULE]…​ [g/GOALS] [mh/MEDICAL_HISTORY] [l/LOCATION] [t/TAG]…​`

 <div markdown="span" class="alert alert-info">:bulb: **Tip:**
-- A client can have any number of recurring schedule, one time schedule, or tags (including 0).
+- A client can have any number of recurring schedule, one time schedule, or tags (including 0).<br>
+- A client is uniquely identified by their name.
+Thus, you cannot add two clients with the exact same name, regardless of case (i.e. john doe cannot be added with John Doe already in the client list).<br>
+The reason for this is so that you will not be confused on which client is which when trying to look for their details.
+You must differentiate them in some way before adding.
 </div>

 <div markdown="block" class="alert alert-warning">:exclamation: **Note:**<br>